Feature #5007

 For this part, does it just insert the certificates into the unverified cache?

-Updated by Jeremy Clark almost 4 years ago
+Updated by Jeremy Clark over 5 years ago

 Am I correct in my understanding that the CertifcateBundleFetcher uses the SegmentFetcher internally to fetch the bundle?
 If so, how does the application pass a reference to the validator?